-I often heard people said that if you are a penhold ping pong player, then you will play very good for your forehand but your backhand will be weak.
-Which means you are good at playing the offensive game and not defensive.
+I often hear people say that if you are a penhold ping pong player, then you play very well with your forehand.
+This means you are good at playing the offensive game and not defensive.

-But the truth is actually not like that.
-We all know that penhold and shakehand are the two most common gripping methods in ping pong.
+This is far from the truth.
+We all know that penhold and shakehand are two common gripping methods in ping pong.
 Although each has its own advantages and disadvantages, in general, there is not much difference between them.

 Nevertheless, penhold gripping methods seem to be only used by Asian players.
 We rarely see any Western players using the penhold grip.

-But we can see there are many famous penhold ping pong players who won a lot of world titles in the tournaments.
+Many penhold ping pong players have won a lot of world titles tournaments.
 Therefore, I can foresee the penhold grip will continue to be used by Asian players in the future.

 As of now, I would like to share with you my all-time favorite top 5 penhold ping pong players.